 You can enjoy the spectacular views after a day trip or do the Ausangate trek.
 Both are tiring, but the Ausengate is at another level.

-The peaks in the mountainous region of Ausangate in the Peruvian Andes are all unusually colored: some are of terracotta, some of lavender, others are of a vibrant turquoise.
+The peaks in the mountainous region of Ausangate in the Peruvian Andes are actually all unusually colored: some are of terracotta, some of lavender, others are of a vibrant turquoise.
 They are colored by the sediment and atmosphere of the area, unique for its altitude and isolation near the ocean.
 But none is as wonderful as Vinicunca, also known as Rainbow Mountain, Winikunka, Montaña de Colores and Montaña de Siete Colores.

 Despite all its amazing colors, Rainbow Mountain was notoriously hard to find.
 It is located deep in the mountain range and even the most skilled travelers with experienced guides have reported difficulty locating it.
 In the past, it took about six days of hiking to reach its peak.
 Today there are many bus tours from Cusco to the mountain.
 Due to the increased popularity of the mountain, it has very quickly become the second most visited tourist site in Peru.